 Bioluminescent bays are seriously cool.
 There are only 5 in the world and a whopping 3 of them can be found in Puerto Rico!

 What is a bioluminescent bay you ask?
 A bioluminescent bay is one that seems to glow with eerie blue-green light.
 When the Spanish first colonized Puerto Rico, they controlled the Vieques islands and thought the light emissions were a sign of demonic influence.
 I guess I would too if I didn’t know the science!

 What makes bioluminescent bays glow?
 Essentially these watery lagoons are home to micro-organisms called dinoflagellates, who produce their own food through photosynthesis.
 The chemical reaction of photosynthesis emits light as a by product and so the bay glows with eerie light!

 The Spanish tried to siphon off the evil from reaching the ocean by blocking up the islands with huge rocks.
 Funnily enough, blockages had the opposite effect by creating a bay and allowing the little dinoflagellates to breed more effectively – so we have the Spanish to thank for Puerto Rico’s magnificent bioluminescent bays!

 Bioluminescent bays typically have lots of mangrove trees, which are a source of vitamin B12 and help the dinoflagallates survive.
 If you want to see the bay at its peak glow, visit right after a rainstorm.
 Mangroves release a large amount of B12 after rainfall, which agitates the micro organisms and causes them to produce a stronger blue glow.
 Day trips to Vieques are one of the best things to do in Puerto Rico!Check availability and rates here.

 6. Rio Camuy Cave Park

-We didn’t have time for this tour but heard about it from friends we made on our day trip to Culebra, who raved about it.
+We didn’t have time for this tour but heard about it from friends we made on our day trip to Culebra, since they raved about it nonstop!

 Which Puerto Rico day trip most appeals to you?